System-Wide Accessibility Improvements

 Orange Line

-All of our Orange Line stations are accessible.
-However, minor to moderate accessibility barriers still exist, such as heavy station doors and broken sidewalks.
+Although all Orange Line stations are accessible, minor-to-moderate accessibility barriers still exist, such as heavy station doors and broken sidewalks.

 - Construct new, secondary elevators at key locations and modernize select existing elevators